sukesh-ak/setup-mosquitto-with-docker/README.md

 ```

-## Create docker container for mqtt
+## Create and run docker container for MQTT

 ```bash